 Draughtproofing between floorboards will have a similar dramatic effect of making your house much warmer and less draughty.
 There are a number of different products on the market available to do this all of which are reasonably priced and effective.
 These consist of methods of filling the gaps through which the cold air can circulate.

 To draughtproof around gappy doors and windows, buy draught-proofing strips to stick around the window frame and fill the gap between the door and the door frame – these are available in most DIY stores.
 You need to make sure that your doors and windows will still close afterwards and may have to trim the insulation back to ensure this works.
 For rooms you do not use much or heat such as a spare room or garage, it is worth keeping the door closed and draught proofing around it in exactly the same way to conserve heat.

 Does your boiler need servicing?

 Boilers account for around 55% of what you spend in a year on energy bills, so an efficient boiler makes a big difference to keeping warm and controlling your energy costs.

-Replacing an old gas boiler with an A-rated high-efficiency condensing boiler and improving your heating controls will significantly cut your home's carbon dioxide emissions - and could save you several hundred pounds a year.
+Replacing an old gas boiler with an A-rated high-efficiency condensing boiler and improving your heating controls will significantly cut your home's carbon dioxide emissions - and could save you several hundred pounds a year despite the initial outlay.